S-Corp Salary vs Distribution: A Plain-English Guide

 Run Your Own Numbers

 Our free Salary vs Distribution Calculator lets you model different splits instantly.
-Plug in your S-Corp profit, adjust the salary percentage, and see exactly how much you'd save — plus your effective tax rate at each level.
+Plug in your S-Corp profit, adjust the salary percentage, and see exactly how much you'd save at each level.